The Apology (Seinfeld): Production

 James Spader was invited to fill the role of Jason Hanke by Seinfeld co-creator/star Jerry Seinfeld, who was a friend of Spader's.
+Jason Alexander had worked with Spader previously in the 1990 film White Palace.

 The table read for the episode was held on November 8, 1997.
 Most scenes were filmed in front of a live studio audience on November 12, but the scenes in which Melissa is nude were filmed without an audience on November 10.
 This was for the sake of propriety, though Melissa actress Kathleen McClellan was not actually naked at any time during the filming.

 Critical reception

 In a 2012 retrospective review, David Sims of The A.V.
 Club praised David Puddy's scenes, as well as Kramer's live-in shower and how it ultimately ties in to the Elaine story.
 He also said Megan Cole "is very good at looking freaked-out by Elaine".
 He was less enthusiastic about the George and Jerry stories, saying that while James Spader is perfectly cast and the stories had good premises, he did not like the directions they went in.

-Social science writer Eric Horowitz cited the situation between George and Jason as "a fairly accurate representation" of how a person's desire for an apology stems from feeling angry and wanting assurance the transgression won’t happen again, and of how perpetrators want to make an apology when they regret the action.
+Social science writer Eric Horowitz cited the situation between George and Jason as "a fairly accurate representation" of how a person's desire for an apology stems from feeling angry and wanting assurance the transgression will not happen again, and of how perpetrators want to make an apology when they regret the action.
 Because Jason does not regret what he did to George, he sees no reason to apologize, and this same lack of regret is what makes George want the apology all the more.